 It's not how good we are, but how good God is; it's not our perfection, but Christ's perfection!
 There is no reason to have confidence in ourselves because we will always fall short.
 But there is every reason to be confident when we have placed our trust in Jesus Christ.

 Remember the parable of the Pharisee and the tax-gatherer (in Luke 18:9-14)?
 The Pharisee proudly stood before God and boasted of how good he was: "I thank You that I am not like other people: swindlers, unjust people, adulterers, and certainly that I'm not like this lowly tax-gatherer.
 And look how good I am: I fast twice a week, I pay tithes of all that I get.
 You've got to accept me because I deserve it!"
 Meanwhile, the lowly tax-gatherer would not even look up towards heaven, but he beat upon himself and said, "God, be merciful to me, the sinner!"

 The Pharisee had no reason to be confident because he trusted in his own goodness; the publican, the tax-gatherer could be confident because he trusted in God's goodness.
 We can't be confident if we trust in ourselves, but we can be assured and confident if we put our trust in Jesus Christ.

 We can be assured and confident that we are in Christ.

 We know that salvation is in Christ, and we know that when we became Christians we were clothed in Christ.
 But how confident are you that you're still in Christ?
 How can you be sure that God doesn't consider you outside of Christ?

-Look again at 1 John; remember he said he wrote so that we can know… throughout this book he reminds us of the evidence of being in Christ…
+Look again at 1 John; remember he said he wrote so that we can know that we are saved, and throughout this book he reminds us of the evidence of being in Christ.

 All these things serve as a reminder and proof to those of us who might otherwise doubt that we are indeed in Christ and headed towards our heavenly home.
 We have every reason to be assured and confident of our salvation.